maxhoesel-ansible/ansible-collection-smallstep/roles/step_ca/README.md

 ##### `step_ca_intermediate_password`
 - Password used to encrypt the intermediate key
-- If unset, uses the root password for both
+- If unset, uses the root password will be used as the intermediate password
 - Default: Not set

 ##### `step_ca_dns`